 There are no rooms available in the residence I want to book

 You will need to select a different residence.
 It is always advisable to have a shortlist of a few preferred residences in case your first choice is unavailable.
 Please note that availability changes regularly.

 There are no rooms available at all

-Please keep logging back into the system frequently as rooms may become available on a regular basis particularly in late August following A-level results.
+Please keep logging back into the system frequently as rooms may become available particularly in late August following A-level results.
 We must stress that we are unable to run a waiting list and that we cannot guarantee a place in halls due to high demand.
 Alternatively, we can provide advice and guidance to help you find your own alternative accommodation arrangements.

 I am an international student and the system will only allow me to book certain halls

-New overseas students are allocated to five specific halls that have the correct contract length.
+New overseas students are allocated to four specific halls that have the correct contract length.

 If you are a returning overseas student or student from the EU you can book into the same halls as home students.

 I have booked a room and paid for it but I now want to change my mind

 You may cancel your provisional booking at any time by contacting the Accommodation Office.